fbpx

 Nerve Gliding Home Training Exercise: Upside Down Goggles

-B. Rotate your ulna and shoulder and bring the palm to your cheek . *If you can’t get your hand flat on your cheek then keep practicing this range of motion.
+B. Bring your palm to your cheek. *If you can’t get your palm flat on your cheek then keep practicing this range of motion.

 D. Then join your first fingers and thumbs together on both hands to form a circle (“ok” sign), lift your elbows and keep rotating your shoulders as your finger and thumb rest over your eyes creating an upside down pair of goggles.
 All of your other fingers rest down your face.